From the Executive Director

 Dear friends of the Center,

 At The Pew Center for Arts & Heritage, our commitment to making Philadelphia a widely recognized hub for dynamic cultural experiences is embodied in our multidisciplinary grant making and our knowledge-sharing activities.

-You will find that our website not only provides a view into the region’s most compelling and innovative cultural activities, but also offers an ongoing dialogue on issues relevant to contemporary practice and interpretation through our Questions of Practice research series.
-We engage with leading cultural practitioners and artists from around the world, publishing a wide range of interviews and commissioned essays, delving into topics such as evolving approaches to audience engagement, curating now, and social and community-based practices.
-Our video series with cultural producers and leaders include conversations with artist Cai Guo-Qiang, photographer Zanele Muholi, composer David Lang, musician Nels Cline, and choreographer Jawole Willa Jo Zollar; and our in-depth publications include Site Read: Seven Curators on Their Landmark Exhibitions (2020), The Sentient Archive: Bodies, Performance, and Memory (2018) and In Terms of Performance (2016).
+In addition to our grant making, the Center is a hub for ongoing dialogue on issues relevant to contemporary practice and interpretation.
+Through our Questions of Practice research series, we engage with leading cultural practitioners and artists from around the world, publishing a wide range of interviews and commissioned essays, delving into topics such as evolving approaches to audience engagement, curating now, and social and community-based practices.
+Our video series includes conversations with artist Cai Guo-Qiang, photographer Zanele Muholi, composer David Lang, and conductor Yannick Nézet-Séguin; and our in-depth publications include Site Read: Seven Curators on Their Landmark Exhibitions (2020), The Sentient Archive: Bodies, Performance, and Memory (2018) and In Terms of Performance (2016).